-Overall, the assessment of options concluded that establishing a double circuit 330kV transmission line from Neerabup to Karara is the preferred option.
-This option is estimated to cost (in NPC terms) \$430M for the central load forecast case and \$444M for the high load forecast case.
+Overall, the assessment of options concluded that establishing a double circuit 330kV transmission line from Neerabup to Karara is the option that maximises net benefit.
+This option is estimated to cost (in NPC terms) \$430M for the central load forecast scenario and \$455M for the high load forecast scenario.

-The other viable options were the construction of a double circuit 220kV line, a double circuit 275kV line, and a single circuit 330kV transmission line from Perth to Eneabba, at an estimated cost of \$407M, \$448M and \$401M respectively for the central case load forecast.
-Making these options less competitive was their cost for the high case load forecast, namely \$732M, \$651M and \$592M, respectively.
+The other viable options were the construction of a double circuit 220kV line, a double circuit 275kV line, and a single circuit 330kV transmission line from Perth to Karara, at an estimated cost of \$421M, \$441M and \$401M respectively for the central load forecast scenario.
+Making these options less competitive was their higher cost for the high load forecast scenario, namely \$732M, \$663M and \$592M, respectively.

-The double circuit 330kV line option has been selected as the preferred option as this option:
+The double circuit 330kV line option has been identified as the option that maximises net benefit as this option:

-- meets the needs of the foundation customer (Karara Mining Limited) and the load forecast for the next 20 years; - provides an additional 220MW of network capacity (80% of the total) above the single circuit line option at a net present cost of approximately \$30M (7%) greater for the central load case, demonstrating economies of scale; - has a net present cost \$150M (33%) lower should the high load forecast case eventuate; - minimises the environmental and social impacts faced by local communities by maximising he power transferred along the transmission line corridor; - reduces the environmental, social and commercial risks that would be associated with the single circuit option under a high load case scenario (i.e. a further major reinforcement in the region within a few years); and - maximises the potential for generation connections in the region (by maximising the new capacity provided).
+- meets the needs of the foundation customer (Karara Metals Limited) and the load forecast for the next 20 years; - provides an additional 220MW of network capacity (80% of the total) above the single circuit line option at a net present cost of approximately \$30M (7%) greater for the central load forecast, demonstrating economies of scale; - has a net present cost \$137M (30%) lower should the high load forecast case eventuate; - minimises the environmental and social impacts faced by local communities by maximising the power transfer potential along the transmission line corridor; - reduces the environmental, social and commercial risks that would be associated with the single circuit option under a high load case scenario (i.e. a further major reinforcement in the region within a few years); and - maximises the potential for new generation connections in the region (by maximising the new capacity provided).